eseidel/space_traders/packages/openapi/doc/ContractsApi.md

 Get Contract

-Get the details of a contract by ID.
+Get the details of a specific contract.

 ### Example
 ```dart